-The COVID-19 pandemic has caused one of the most severe socio-economic and health crisis since its emergence in early 2020.
+The COVID-19 pandemic has caused one of the most severe socio-economic and health crises since its emergence in early 2020.
 Globally, it has led to an unimaginable loss of human lives and presents an unprecedented challenge to the global health security, food supply chains, and more critically, has stagnated and regressed efforts to achieve the sustainable development goals (SDGs).

 For the first time in 20 years, the global extreme poverty is expected to rise, pushing additional 88 million to 115 million people into extreme poverty.
 The pandemic also caused severe setbacks to the already insufficient progress towards eliminating hunger and all forms of malnutrition by 2030.
 For instance, the number of undernourished people could further increase from the current 690 million to almost 900 million by the end of the year.
 An additional US$1.2 billion per year will be needed to mitigate these impacts by scaling up nutrition interventions, especially in Sub-Saharan Africa.